Nootropic: Racetams

 Racetams, such as piracetam, oxiracetam, phenylpiracetam, and aniracetam, are often marketed as cognitive enhancers and sold over the counter.
 A 2019 study found that piracetam supplements sold in the United States were inaccurately labeled.
-Racetams are often referred to as nootropics, but this property is not well established.
+Racetams are often referred to as nootropics, but this property is not well established in humans, and nootropics are not consistently found in all racetams.
 The racetams have poorly understood mechanisms, although piracetam and aniracetam are known to act as positive allosteric modulators of AMPA receptors and appear to modulate cholinergic systems.
+Similar compounds, such as noopept and aloracetam, do not meet the chemical definition for being a racetam, though they are considered "racetam-like" due to their high similarity.